brklyn8900/learnkoinos/docs/modules/M1/2_installation.md

 koin.total_supply                         - Checks the token total supply koin.transfer                             - Transfers the token
-list                                      - List available commands nonce                                     - Set nonce for transactions. 'auto' will default to querying for nonce.
+list                                      - List available commands name_service.get_address                  - Gets the address of a contract registered with the name service name_service.get_name                     - Gets the name of a contract registered with the name service name_service.set_record                   - Sets a name record in the name service nonce                                     - Set nonce for transactions. 'auto' will default to querying for nonce.
 Blank nonce to view open                                      - Open a wallet file (unlock also works) payer                                     - Set the payer address for transactions. 'me' will default to current wallet.
 Blank address to view